downplay/jarl-react/README.md

 * Added property to NavigationProvider: `performInitialNavigation`
 * Added property to NavigationProvider: `basePath`
 * New `withContext` HOC to get access to `stringify` and other functions from the provider
+* Additional logic can now be added to route matching use `resolve` property on your routes

 ### 0.3.2